 Discriminating diners from around the globe flock to this upscale French restaurant for the mouthwatering steak and Nile River views.
 Carnivores won’t be able to resist the Australian Wagyu beef, Chateaubriand, and Côte de boeuf, cooked to perfection.
 Must-taste mouthwatering starters include the oven-baked bone marrow and the signature pan-fried foie gras with marinated figs, apricots and pine nuts.
 Seafood lovers won’t want to miss the king salmon steak or the lobster tail – steamed, grilled, Thermidor, or curry – prepared however you like.
 The dessert trolley offers sugary delights well worth the fat and calories – try crepes Suzette or sabayon as a grand finale.

 InterContinental Cairo Semiramis, Corniche El Nile Downtown

-If you have a desire for authentic Egyptian fare, look no further than Zitouni in the Four Seasons Hotel.
-Savor time-honored dishes such as falafel, sambousak, and shish barak in this 24-hour restaurant while gazing at the Nile River.
+If you have a desire for authentic Egyptian fare, look no further than Zitouni in the Four Seasons Hotel, which is considered one of the best luxury hotels in Cairo Savor time-honored dishes such as falafel, sambousak, and shish barak in this 24-hour restaurant while gazing at the Nile River in Giza.
 Follow up with a serving of om ali, a dessert that’s one of Egypt’s national dishes, and made from phyllo dough, milk and nuts.
 Beyond a la carte offerings, Zitouni also presents a phenomenal all-you-can-eat buffet for breakfast, lunch, and dinner, befitting for those extra-large appetites and curious eaters.

 1089 Corniche El Nil, Four Seasons Hotel Cairo at Nile Plaza